Azure/typespec-azure/packages/typespec-client-generator-core/README.md

 Expand usage for models/enums.
 A model/enum's default usage info is always calculated by the operations that use it.
-You could use this decorator to expand the default usage info.
+You could use this decorator to override the default usage info.
 When setting usage for namespaces, the usage info will be propagated to the models defined in the namespace.
 If the model has an usage override, the model override takes precedence.
 For example, with operation definition `op test(): OutputModel`, the model `OutputModel` has default usage `Usage.output`.
-After adding decorator `@@usage(OutputModel, Usage.input)`,
+After adding decorator `@@usage(OutputModel, Usage.input | Usage.output)`,
 the final usage result for `OutputModel` is `Usage.input | Usage.output`.
-The calculation of default usage info for models will be propagated to models' properties, parent models, discriminated sub models.
+The usage info for models will be propagated to models' properties, parent models, discriminated sub models.
-But the expanded usage from `@usage` decorator will not be propagated.
-If you want to do any customization for the usage of a model, you need to take care of all related models/enums.
+The override usage should not be narrow than the usage calculated by operation, and different override usage should not conflict with each other, otherwise a warning will be added to diagnostics list.

 ```typespec
 @Azure.ClientGenerator.Core.usage(value: EnumMember | Union, scope?: valueof string)